jdtournier/git_collate_contributions/README.md

 With one line for each user.
 In the example above, contributions for `janedoe` will be attributed to `Jane Doe`, etc.

+This repo comes with an existing `substitutions` file (suitable for my own needs).
+Please delete or amend to suit your repo.

 ### Limitations

 Probably lots.
-Main one is that binary contributions will not be counted towards insertions or deletions (since no line changes to record).
-Also, this script explicitly ignores merge commits (although this can be changed by modifying the `git` invocation if required).
+Main one is that binary contributions will not be counted towards insertions or deletions (since `git log` understandably does not provide information about line changes).